 What happens if I underpaid in my quarterly estimated taxes?

-If you paid too little in quarterly estimated taxes, you’ll owe the remaining taxes (plus a small penalty) in April the following year when you file your income tax return.
+If you paid too little in quarterly estimated taxes, you’ll owe the remaining taxes (plus a small penalty) by Tax Day in April the following year.

 What if I haven’t been paying taxes on my freelance income?